tensorflow/tensorflow/tensorflow/g3doc/how_tos/image_retraining/index.md

 layer retrained to your categories to /tmp/output_graph.pb, and a text file containing the labels to /tmp/output_labels.txt.
 These are both in a format that the [C++ and Python image classification examples](https://www.tensorflow.org/versions/master/tutorials/image_recognition/index.html) can read in, so you can start using your new model immediately.
+Since you've replaced the top layer, you will need to specify the new name in the script, for example with the flag `--output_layer=final_output` if you're using label_image.

 ## Training on Your Own Categories